- Write Foreign Government Leaders

 - Host a blasphemous art or cartoon contest.
-Keep in mind that blasphemous images can be more than just Muhammed—check out Piss Christ and these Charlie Hebdo covers as examples.
+Keep in mind that blasphemous images can be more than just Muhammed—check out these Charlie Hebdo covers as examples.

 - Research speech ordinances in your municipality and find out if there are ones that inhibit free expression and assembly.
 If so, organize a coalition to lobby against them.

 - Curious as to how to turn IBRD into a day of service?
 On the Sabbath (Sunday) preceding or following September 30th, your group can engage in a day of volunteer work; after all, in Exodus 31:15 it says, “For six days work may be done, but on the seventh day there is a sabbath of complete rest, holy to the Lord; whoever does any work on the sabbath day shall surely be put to death.”